getdocsy/docs/docs/getting-started/quickstart.md

 # suggest changes based on a single commit
 docsy suggest --commit <commit>
 ```

+If a commit is specified, Docsy uses that commit directly to suggest changes.

 Docsy can apply suggestions directly to the documentation if the repository is clean.
 It identifies which files need updating based on the code changes and writes the updated content back to those files.